pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/console/extensions/ci-cd-integration-assistant.md

 ### Validation

 In the previous step, you committed a new workflow configuration by creating a new pull request.
 This will trigger a new build that will run the `pulumi preview` command.
-Click the **Next** button to validate the CI configuration.
+Select the **Next** button to validate the CI configuration.

 Congratulations on configuring a version control system and an automated pipeline for your stack! 🎉